gramener/gramex/gramex/apps/guide/capturehandler/README.md

         location.href = 'capture?ext=png&url=' + encodeURIComponent(url)
     })

+If the response HTTP status code is 200, the response is the screenshot.
+If the status code is 40x or 50x, the response text has the error message.

 **Authentication is implicit**.
 The cookies passed to `capture` are passed to the `?url=` parameter.
 This is exactly as-if the user clicking the capture link were visiting the target page.